Non-equilibrium diagrammatic approach to strongly interacting photons: Diagrammatic approach to non equilibrium Green's functions

-with $i,j=g,e,s,d,E,P$ labeling the degree of freedom and $x=(z,t)$ being the space-time coordinate.
-We now treat the time-evolution of these expectation values by means of the coherent state path integral.
+with $i,j\in\{g,e\}$ labeling the atomic states and $x=(t,z)$ being the space-time coordinate.
+The same construction and in fact all the following steps apply also to the definition of the photonic equivalents $G_\text{ph}^R(x,x')$ and $G_\text{ph}^K(x,x')$.
+We therefore focus on the atomic sector and treat the time-evolution of these expectation values by means of the coherent-state functional integral.
 In doing so one inserts resolutions of unity in terms of coherent states spaced in infinitesimal timesteps along the time-evolution \cite{Altland_book}.
-Evaluation of the resulting matrix elements then replaces the operators $\hat{a}(x)_j$ and $\hat{a}(x)_j^\dagger$ by the field $a(x)_j$ and its complex conjugate $\bar{a}(x)_j$.
-However according to \eqref{eq:expval}, one has to evolve the system both forward and backward in time, which requires us to split each field into a part on the forward branch (denoted with a superscript $+$) and one on the backward branch (labeled by a $-$), whereby the GFs are now given by
+Evaluation of the resulting matrix elements then replaces the operators $\hat{a}_j(x)$ and $\hat{a}_j(x)^\dagger$ by the field $a_j(x)$ and its complex conjugate $\bar{a}_j(x)$.
+However, according to \eqref{eq:expval}, one has to evolve the system both forward and backward in time, which requires us to split each field into a part on the forward branch (denoted with a superscript $+$) and one on the backward branch (labeled by a $-$), whereby the Green's functions are now given by

 Once one performs the so called Keldysh rotation to \emph{quantum} and \emph{classical} fields